pumpitupdev/pumpos/README.md

 1. Have `pumptools` repo or dist package prepared and located next to `pumpos`
 1. Have `sgl` repo or dist package prepared and located next to `pumpos`
 1. Have `sgldata` repo or dist package prepared and localted next to `pumpos`
+1. Optional: Update the entries in `conf/pumptools-network.conf` with your pumpnet credentials and copy the certificate files from pumpnet to the `dist/shared/certs` folder, no further sub-folders!

 Steps:
 1. Skip the following OS install process if deployment to local folder.